Tickets

 Can I hike into the canyon from the South Rim?

 Yes.
 Popular trails like the South Kaibab and Bright Angel Trails descend into the canyon.
-Just remember, going down is optional but coming back up is mandatory!
+Just remember, going down is optional, but coming back up is mandatory!
 Always plan hikes based on your fitness level and daylight hours.

 Are pets allowed at the South Rim?